dbt-labs/docs.getdbt.com/website/docs/docs/deploy/merge-jobs.md

 - You have a dbt Cloud account.
 - You have set up a [connection with your Git provider](/docs/cloud/git/git-configuration-in-dbt-cloud).
 This integration lets dbt Cloud run jobs on your behalf for job triggering.
    - If you're using a native [GitLab](/docs/cloud/git/connect-gitlab) integration, you need a paid or self-hosted account that includes support for GitLab webhooks and [project access tokens](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html).
 If you're using GitLab Free, merge requests will trigger CI jobs but CI job status updates (success or failure of the job) will not be reported back to GitLab.
-- For deferral (which is the default), make sure there has been at least one successful job run in the deferred environment.
+- For deferral (which is the default), make sure there has been at least one successful job run in the environment you defer to.

 ## Set up job trigger on Git merge {#set-up-merge-jobs}